IP code: Second digit: Liquid ingress protection

 The second digit indicates the level of protection that the enclosure provides against harmful ingress of water.

 The ratings for water ingress are not cumulative beyond IPX6.
 A device compliant with IPX7 (covering water immersion) is not necessarily compliant with IPX5 or IPX6 (covering exposure to water jets).
 A device that meets both tests is indicated by listing both tests separated by a slash, e.g. IPX5/IPX7.
+Standard IP testing is performed using fresh water; protection against other fluids, such as salt water, oils, or solvents, is not guaranteed by the rating and requires specific chemical resistance testing.